sachithariyathilaka/auth-preference-library/README.md

   * Date: 2024/03/24
   * Module: Auth Preference Library
   * Changes
-    * Store and retrieve the authentication related user details.
+    * Develop the store and retrieve the authentication related user details.
-    * Store and retrieve the user headers related data.
+    * Develop the store and retrieve the user headers related data.